 Do you know Tyson Bryce S of the US Army?
-If so, please send his contact information to us by sending an email to email@example.com.
+If so, please help us connect Bryce Tyson with his father by sending his contact information to us via an email to firstname.lastname@example.org.

 USMA stands for the United States Military Academy located in New York State.